movementlabsxyz/MIP/MD/md-118/README.md

-# MD-118: Define the assumptions of the L1 for the Postconfirmation protocol
+# MD-118: Describe the implications of L1 assumptions for the Postconfirmation protocol

 - **Description**: Postconfirmations are an anchoring mechanisms for the L2 protocol.
 Safety and liveness assumptions depend thus on the L1.
-This desideratum defines possible assumptions and requirements that should be clearly stated when defining the Postconfirmation protocol.
+This desideratum requests to explain the implications of L1 assumptions for the Postconfirmation protocol.
 - **Authors**: [Andreas Penzkofer]()
 - **Approval**: <!--Either approved (:white_check_mark:) or rejected (:x:) by the governance body.
 To be inserted by governance. -->